Logo of the The Poor Swiss

 Finpension 3a is a pension foundation managed by finpension AG.
 Finpension 3a is related to the third pillar offer.
 But finpension has managed other kinds of pension assets, such as vested benefits, with their valuepension offering since 2017.

 Finpension is a very successful company.
-In 2024, they have more than 30’000 customers and are managing more than 2.5 billion (that is 2’500 million!) of assets.
+In 2026, they have more than 60,000 customers and manage beyond 5 billion CHF (that is, 5’000 million!) of assets.
 And I should also note that they are already a profitable company, which is an excellent sign for the future.

 It is important to note that the foundation is separated from the management company.
 Doing so allows for a clear separation of books for the assets.